chili-publish/grafx-documentation/README.md

 ### Option 2: Using Docker Locally

-If you have Docker installed on your machine, setting up the documentation locally is straightforward.
+If you have [Docker Desktop](https://docs.docker.com/desktop/) (for Windows, Mac, or Linux) or [Docker](https://docs.docker.com/engine/) and [Docker-Compose](https://docs.docker.com/compose/) (for Linux) installed on your machine, setting up the documentation locally is straightforward.

 **Steps:**